Linguistic Dependencies and Statistical Dependence: Delexicalized POS-CPMI dependencies

-In this second experiment we calculate CPMI estimates from part-of-speech (POS) tags, rather than words.
-There is history of unsupervised parsing making use of gold POS tags \citep[see e.g.,][]{bod.r:2006,cramer.b:2007, klein.d:2004induction}.
-Additionally, a common objection to the idea of deducing dependency structures directly from cooccurrence statistics is the possibility that ``actual lexical items are too semantically charged to represent workable units of syntactic structure''~\citep[as phrased by][]{klein.d:2004induction}.
-That is, perhaps words' distributions contain simply too much information about factors that are irrelevant to dependency parsing, so as to drown out the syntactic signal in distributional patterns of words co-occurrences that would be useful for recovering dependency structure.
-According to this line of thinking, we might expect linguistic dependency structure to be better related to the statistical dependencies between the \emph{categories} of words, rather than wordforms themselves.
-Thus a version of CPMI calculated over POS tags would be predicted to achieve higher accuracy than the CPMI calculated over wordform probabilities above.
+In this second experiment we estimate CPMI-dependencies over part-of-speech (POS) tags, rather than words.
+In the unsupervised dependency parsing literature there is an ample history of approaches making use of gold POS tags \citep[see e.g.,][]{bod.r:2006,cramer.b:2007, klein.d:2004induction}.
+Additionally, a traditional objection to the idea of deducing dependency structures directly from cooccurrence statistics, beyond data sparsity issues, is the possibility that ``actual lexical items are too semantically charged to represent workable units of syntactic structure''~\citep[as phrased by][p.3]{klein.d:2004induction}.
+That is, perhaps words' patterns of co-occurrence contain simply too much information about factors irrelevant to dependency parsing, so as to drown out the information that would be useful for recovering dependency structure.
+According to this line of thinking, we might expect linguistic dependency structure to be better related to the statistical dependencies between the \emph{categories} of words, rather than lexical items themselves.
+Thus a version of CPMI calculated over POS tags would be predicted to achieve higher accuracy than the CPMI calculated over lexical item probabilities above.

-A straightforward but computationally expensive way to investigate this idea would be to re-train all language models on an unlexicalized corpora only consisting of POS tags.
-Instead, we follow language model (LM) probing literature~\citep{hewitt.j:2019} and train a small POS probe on top of a pretrained LM, which estimates the probability of the POS tag at a given position in a sentence.
-We can then extract a POS-based CPMI scores between words, which we will call POS-CPMI\@.
-It is defined analogously to CPMI, but using conditional probabilities of POS tags, rather than word tokens:
+A straightforward but unfeasible way to investigate this idea would be to obtain contextualized POS-embeddings by re-training all the LMs from scratch on large delexicalized corpora only consisting of POS tags.
+Instead, for efficiency, follow LM probing literature~\citep{hewitt.j:2019} and train a small POS probe on top of a pretrained LM, which estimates the probability of the POS tag at a given position in a sentence.
+After training this probe, we can extract a POS-based CPMI score between words.
+We define this POS-CPMI analogously to CPMI, but using conditional probabilities of POS tags, rather than word tokens:

-where $\pi_i,\pi_j$ are the gold POS tags of $w_i,w_j$ in sentence $s$, and $M_\mathrm{POS}$ is the contextual embedding language model $M$ with a POS embedding network on top.
+where $\pi_i,\pi_j$ are the gold POS tags of $w_i,w_j$ in sentence $W$, and $M_\mathrm{POS}$ is the contextualized LM $M$ with a pretrained POS embedding network on top.
 This is illustrated in Figure~\ref{fig:CPMI-bert-pos}.
-We compute matrices of POS-CPMI scores for a sentence, and extract maximum POS-CPMI spanning trees, to compare to gold dependencies, as above.
+We then extract POS-CPMI dependencies to compare to gold dependencies.